 Recognize him?
 Call Crime Stoppers: (615) 794-4000 or click to submit an anonymous eTip ###

-Franklin Police and Crime Stoppers are offering a cash reward for information that helps to identify this suspect, wanted for using a cloned credit card to purchase nearly $200 in gift cards.
-It happened at the Cool Springs Boulevard Walgreens on June 9.
+Franklin Police and Crime Stoppers are offering a cash reward for information that leads to the identification and arrest of this suspect.
+He’s wanted for using for using a cloned credit card to load gift cards he ‘bought’ at the Publix in both Berry Farms & Fieldstone Farms.
+Call Crime Stoppers if you recognize him.

 Crime Stoppers: (615) 794-4000

 or click to submit an anonymous eTip All tipsters will remain anonymous

 A neighborhood video of a teen attempting to burglarize a vehicle has connected him to other cases in Franklin, and throughout middle Tennessee.